cython/cython/docs/sharing_declarations.rst

 An implementation file can contain any kind of Cython statement, although there are some restrictions on the implementation part of an extension type if the corresponding definition file also defines that type (see below).
-If one doesn't need to :keyword:`comport` anything from this module, then this is the only file one needs.
+If one doesn't need to :keyword:`cimport` anything from this module, then this is the only file one needs.

 The cimport statement